juanius67/eng270-dessert-glycemia/README.md

 #### Windows notes (MSYS2 + gcc)

-On Windows, the recommended route to running the pipeline is MSYS2, to do so I reccommend the same steps I took :
+On Windows, the recommended route to running the pipeline is MSYS2, to do so I reccommend the same steps I took on my personal machine (ARM CPU Windows Laptop) :

 1. Install MSYS2 from the official website.